Center for Transportation & Logistics

 Education

 MIT CTL's top-ranked Supply Chain Management Program (SCM) offers two professional master’s degrees.
 The Master of Engineering (MEng) in Supply Chain Management is designed for students who wish to continue in research or who plan to pursue a PhD.
 The Master of Applied Science (MASc) in Supply Chain Management is created for students who wish to pursue a career in various industries including consulting, manufacturing, distribution, retail, software, and services.
-Students have the option of a 10-month residential (SCMr) program or, for those who successfully complete the MITx MicroMasters credential in Supply Chain Management online, an intensive blended (SCMb) program option with five months in residence at MIT.
+Students have the option of a 10-month residential (SCMr) program or, for those who successfully complete the MITx MicroMasters credential in supply chain management online, an intensive blended (SCMb) program option with five months in residence at MIT.
 Both programs require a successful application and at least two years of full-time, professional post-bachelor's work experience.
-To learn more, contact the program.

-In 2003, MIT CTL created the Global Supply Chain and Logistics Excellence (SCALE) Network.
-The MIT SCALE network consists of six centers of excellence that are managed through MIT CTL.
-There are centers in Zaragoza, Spain; Luxembourg City, Luxembourg; Bogota, Colombia; Shah Alam, Malaysia; and Ningbo, China.
-All centers offer master's programs modeled on the MIT SCM curriculum, with the exception of the Colombia program, which offers a graduate certificate available to students pursuing master's degrees in supply chain related majors at top Latin America universities.
+The MIT Global Supply Chain and Logistics Excellence (SCALE) Network network consists of six centers of excellence that are managed through MIT CTL in Spain, Luxembourg, Colombia, Malaysia, and China.
+All centers offer master's programs modeled on the MIT SCM curriculum, with the exception of the Colombia program, which offers a graduate certificate to students pursuing master's degrees in supply chain related majors at top Latin America universities.
 Students from all six SCALE centers work on common projects and participate in a global learning exchange each year.
-To learn more, contact the network.

-Students interested in the interdepartmental Master of Science in Transportation (MST) program administered through the Department of Civil and Environmental Engineering should contact the director of the Transportation Graduate Program.
-Several departments offer both masters and doctoral degrees that allow a focus on transportation, including Aeronautics and Astronautics, Civil and Environmental Engineering, Urban Studies and Planning, and the Institute for Data, Systems, and Society.
+Students interested in the interdepartmental Master of Science in Transportation (MST) program administered through the Department of Civil and Environmental Engineering should contact the Transportation Program academic office.
+Several departments offer both master's and doctoral degrees that allow a focus on transportation, including Aeronautics and Astronautics, Civil and Environmental Engineering, Urban Studies and Planning, and the Institute for Data, Systems, and Society.

-MIT CTL created the MITx MicroMasters Program in Supply Chain Management in 2015 to raise the knowledge of SCM professionals across the globe, educate the world for free, and provide a rigorous credential to qualified students at minimum cost.
-The credential offered by MITx and edX is an advanced, professional, graduate-level foundation in Supply Chain Management.
+The MITx MicroMasters Program in Supply Chain Management raises the knowledge of SCM professionals across the globe and provide a rigorous credential to qualified students at minimum cost.
+The credential offered by MITx and edX is an advanced, professional, graduate-level foundation in supply chain management.
 Five courses and a final comprehensive exam represent the equivalent of one semester of coursework at MIT.
 These online courses offer the same rigor and relevance as the material taught on campus.
-To learn more, contact the program.

 Outreach